PHASE 3 OF 7

 Critical: validation happens BEFORE the hackathon, not during it.
 Your side projects are your lab.
 Use them to build a library of proven blocks.

-The hackathon itself is for combining and creating, not for discovering that an API doesn't work.
-Every hour spent debugging a basic integration at the event is an hour stolen from building the thing that wins.
+The hackathon is for combining and creating, not discovering that an API doesn't work.
+Every hour debugging a basic integration is an hour stolen from building the thing that wins.

 BEFORE THE HACKATHON